 - Add the salt and mix on low for another minute or two.

-- Increase the speed to medium, and mix for about 5 minutes.
+- Increase the speed to medium low (speed 4), and mix for about 5 minutes.
 You should have a smooth dough that clears the sides of the bowl.
 The dough will be slightly sticky.

-- Turn the dough out onto a slightly floured surface, and hand knead for another couple of minutes.
+- Turn the dough out onto a very slightly floured surface, and hand knead for another couple of minutes.
+The dough temperature should be about 78 to 80 degrees F.

 - Form the dough into a tight ball and cover with oiled plastic wrap to rest for 15 minutes.